 On-ice, off-ice, I was always doing drills.
 I’d be in line at the post office or grocery store and be practicing dry skating or crossover mechanics.
 I didn’t care what people thought, I needed as many repetitions as I could get to fix this.
 Every repetition I did correctly was one more away from doing it badly for years.

 Every time I’d get something locked down, Rex would give me something more difficult to do.
 It kept my ego in check by giving me something new to suck at every time I thought I had things figured out.
 More seriously, it kept me on the high edge of the learning curve.
-As I talked about in Becoming an Expert-Deliberate Practice, always working a little bit past what you can do comfortably is what keeps you progressing.
+This is a key to developing expertise through the use of deliberate practice.
 I’d learn something new, figure something out, and he’d give me the next step.

 In that aspect of skating, Rex is a virtuoso.
 He knows exactly when to show you the next skill, the next piece of this horrible puzzle called speedskating.
 But better than that he knows how to teach, explain and demonstrate each step.
 And the next one and the next one.
 He had a technical ideal, built over 3 decades of obsession, that he was moving me towards little by little.

-It didn’t help that many parts of skating are like this: to do part A correctly you have to be able to do part B. But to do part B correctly you have to be able to do Part A in the first place (and you’re doing this while doing a half-dozen other things at the same time).
+It didn’t help that many parts of skating are like this: to do part A correctly you have to be able to do part B. But to do part B correctly you have to be able to do Part A in the first place.
+And you’re doing all of these things with another half-dozen things happening at once.
 It’s the hardest thing I’ve ever learned to do in my life.

 People who knew skating would watch video of me and go “It looks like you are thinking about skating instead of just skating.”
 Yup.
 I’d be in a lap thinking about a half-dozen cues all at once and it made me skate like a robot.
 It looked horrid and felt worse.